 6. The cafe

-The Flying Dog Café can be found in the courtyard and is open from 9am to 5pm Monday to Saturday, and 11am to 6pm Sundays.
-It’s outdoors, so you can enjoy your tea/coffee and cake in the sumptuous surroundings of the museum.
+The Camerino Bakery pop-up café can be found in the courtyard and is open daily.
+Make sure to check the website for the most up-to-date opening and closing times.
+It’s outdoors, so you can enjoy your tea, coffee and cake in the sumptuous surroundings of the museum.

 7. IMMA parking